Which Institutions Own Shares In Novavax Inc. (NVAX)?

 Novavax Inc. (NVAX) Insider Activity

 A total of 194 insider transactions have happened at Novavax Inc. (NVAX) in the last six months, with sales accounting for 147 and purchases happening 47 times.
-The most recent transaction is an insider sale by Herrmann John A III, the company’s EVP, Chief Legal Officer.
-SEC filings show that Herrmann John A III sold 2,894 shares of the company’s common stock on Mar 26 at a price of $186.80 per share for a total of $0.54 million.
-Following the sale, the insider now owns 275.0 shares.
+The most recent transaction is an insider sale by Trizzino John, the company’s EVP, Chief Commercial Officer.
+SEC filings show that Trizzino John sold 191 shares of the company’s common stock on Apr 07 at a price of $178.03 per share for a total of $34004.0.
+Following the sale, the insider now owns 287.0 shares.

-Novavax Inc. disclosed in a document filed with the SEC on Mar 23 that YOUNG JAMES F (Director) sold a total of 10,000 shares of the company’s common stock.
-The trade occurred on Mar 23 and was made at $228.22 per share for $2.28 million.
-Following the transaction, the insider now directly holds 10000.0 shares of the NVAX stock.
+Novavax Inc. disclosed in a document filed with the SEC on Apr 05 that Trizzino John (EVP, Chief Commercial Officer) sold a total of 3,021 shares of the company’s common stock.
+The trade occurred on Apr 05 and was made at $190.10 per share for $0.57 million.
+Following the transaction, the insider now directly holds 287.0 shares of the NVAX stock.